 - Let the data request in the design environment be answered multiple times as well

-- Upload multiple dummy tables to the engine, either by means uploading them directly via the design script or by uploading them via the design platform.
+- Import multiple dummy tables to the engine, either by means importing them directly via the design script or by importing them via the design platform.

 In either case, the dummy table handles need to be copied manually into DESIGN_HANDLES.